influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

 influxdb/cloud/tags: [buckets, bucket-schema, schema]
 ---

-Use *bucket schemas* to restrict a bucket's columns and data types.
+Use **bucket schemas** to ensure data includes specific columns and data types.

-A **bucket schema** enforces the shape of data in a bucket.
 Buckets with the `explicit` schema-type allow you to assign your own named bucket schemas and reject write requests that do not conform to a schema.